 Choose one of the following:

-- Create a master MCS image: Select this option to install a VDA on a VM master image, if you plan to use Machine Creation Services to provision VMs.
+Create a master MCS image: Select this option to install a VDA on a VM image, if you plan to use Machine Creation Services to provision VMs.
+This option installs the Machine Identity Service.
 This is the default option.
-Command-line option: /mastermcsimage or /masterimage

-- Create a master image using Citrix Provisioning or third-party provisioning tools: Select this option to install a VDA on a VM master image, if you plan to use either Citrix Provisioning or third-party provisioning tools (such as Microsoft System Center Configuration Manager) to provision VMs.
-Command-line option: /masterpvsimage
+Create a master image using Citrix Provisioning or third-party provisioning tools: Select this option to install a VDA on a VM image, if you plan to use either Citrix Provisioning or third-party provisioning tools (such as Microsoft System Center Configuration Manager) to provision VMs.

-- (Appears only on server OS machines) Enable brokered connections to a server: Select this option to install a VDA on a physical or virtual machine that will not be used as a master image to provision other machines.
-Command-line option: /remotepc
+(Appears only on multi-session OS machines) Enable brokered connections to a server: Select this option to install a VDA on a physical or virtual machine that will not be used as an image to provision other machines.

-- (Appears only on desktop OS machines) Enable Remote PC Access: Select this option to install a VDA on a physical machine for use with Remote PC Access.
-Command-line option: /remotepc
+(Appears only on single-session OS machines) Enable Remote PC Access: Select this option to install a VDA on a physical machine for use with Remote PC Access.

 This page does not appear: